phetsims/equality-explorer/doc/model.md

 The _Operations_ screen introduces the ability to apply _operations_ to both sides of the scale.
 An operation consists of an _operator_ and an _operand_.
 The operators are addition, subtraction, multiplication and division.
 The operands are constant and variable terms.
 Constant terms have a range of -10 to 10.
 Variable terms involve the variable `x`, with a coefficient range of -10 to 10.
 Multiplication and division are supported for constant terms only.
 Division by zero is not allowed.

 The _Solve It!_ screen is a game that tests the student's ability to solve equations involving one variable.
-The game is organized into 4 _levels_:
+The game is organized into 4 _levels_ that are progressively more difficult:

 - Level 1: One-step equations
 - Level 2: Two-step equations